Formation and evolution of the Solar System: The Sun and planetary environments

 This is a relatively peaceful event, nothing akin to a supernova, which the Sun is too small to undergo as part of its evolution.
 Any observer present to witness this occurrence would see a massive increase in the speed of the solar wind, but not enough to destroy a planet completely.
 However, the star's loss of mass could send the orbits of the surviving planets into chaos, causing some to collide, others to be ejected from the Solar System, and others to be torn apart by tidal interactions.
-Afterwards, all that will remain of the Sun is a white dwarf, an extraordinarily dense object, 54% its original mass but only the size of the Earth.
+Afterwards, all that will remain of the Sun is a white dwarf, an extraordinarily dense object, 54% of its original mass but only the size of Earth.
 Initially, this white dwarf may be 100 times as luminous as the Sun is now.
 It will consist entirely of degenerate carbon and oxygen but will never reach temperatures hot enough to fuse these elements.
 Thus, the white dwarf Sun will gradually cool, growing dimmer and dimmer.

-As the Sun dies, its gravitational pull on the orbiting bodies, such as planets, comets, and asteroids, will weaken due to its mass loss.
+As the Sun dies, its gravitational pull on orbiting bodies, such as planets, comets, and asteroids, will weaken due to its mass loss.
 All remaining planets' orbits will expand; if Venus, Earth, and Mars still exist, their orbits will lie roughly at 1.4 AU, 1.9 AU, and 2.8 AU, respectively.
-They and the other remaining planets will become dark, frigid hulks, completely devoid of life.
+They and the other remaining planets will become dark, frigid husks, completely devoid of life.
 They will continue to orbit their star, their speed slowed due to their increased distance from the Sun and the Sun's reduced gravity.
 Two billion years later, when the Sun has cooled to the 6000–8000 K range, the carbon and oxygen in the Sun's core will freeze, with over 90% of its remaining mass assuming a crystalline structure.
 Eventually, after roughly one quadrillion years, the Sun will finally cease to shine altogether, becoming a black dwarf.